Pavo (constellation): The peacock in Greek mythology

 According to Mark Chartrand, former executive director of the National Space Institute, Plancius may not have been the first to designate this group of stars as a peacock: "In Greek myth the stars that are now the Peacock were Argos [or Argus], builder of the ship Argo.
 He was changed by the goddess Juno into a peacock and placed in the sky along with his ship."
 Indeed, the peacock "symboliz[ed] the starry firmament" for the Greeks, and the goddess Hera was believed to drive through the heavens in a chariot drawn by peacocks.

 The peacock and the "Argus" nomenclature are also prominent in a different myth, in which Io, a beautiful princess of Argos, was lusted after by Zeus (Jupiter).
 Zeus changed Io into a heifer to deceive his wife (and sister) Hera and couple with her.
 Hera saw through Zeus's scheme and asked for the heifer as a gift.
 Zeus, unable to refuse such a reasonable request, reluctantly gave the heifer to Hera, who promptly banished Io and arranged for Argus Panoptes, a creature with one hundred eyes, to guard the now-pregnant Io from Zeus.
 Meanwhile, Zeus entreated Hermes to save Io; Hermes used music to lull Argus Panoptes to sleep, then slew him.
 Hera adorned the tail of a peacock—her favorite bird—with Argus's eyes in his honor.

 As recounted in Ovid's Metamorphoses, the death of Argus Panoptes also contains an explicit celestial reference: "Argus lay dead; so many eyes, so bright quenched, and all hundred shrouded in one night.
 Saturnia [Hera] retrieved those eyes to set in place among the feathers of her bird [the peacock, Pavo] and filled his tail with starry jewels."

 It is uncertain whether the Dutch astronomers had the Greek mythos in mind when creating Pavo but, in keeping with other constellations introduced by Plancius through Keyser and De Houtmann, the "peacock" in the new constellation likely referred to the green peacock, which the explorers would have encountered in the East Indies, rather than the blue peacock known to the ancient Greeks.

+Another possible inspiration for the name Pavo may be from the major financial supporter of the dutch missions, who was Reynier Pauw (Pauw means Pavo/peacock in Dutch).
+Despite the fact Reynier Pauw does not have any streetname nor school named after him, this fact would honor his contribution to the Dutch history in a brilliant way.